ETA444/1month-learning/beginner-ruby/README.md

 Rename-Item -Path "ruby-1.rb" -NewName "timenow.rb"
 ```
 ### Learning some Ruby
 First introduced to `puts`, which stands for put string and is used to output strings in the terminal.
 As the initial exercises are limited, I will make up some of my own projects (P#) along the way.

+**The goal is to apply all knowledge gained from the chapter curriculum.**

 - **Project 1:** To practice some Ruby, I decided to write a simple script that outputs the current time whenever it is called: `timenow.rb` Also helps me keep track of time ;)
+- **Project 2:** Simple script that calculates E (energy) based on the formula E=m\*c^2.
+It asks the user to input value for the mass.
+- **Project 3:** Asks you a couple of basic questions in the console and returns random facts (practicing `get`) .

 #### P1 - `timenow.rb`: *tells the current time*
 - **step1:** Used native object `Time` with method `.now` to get current time.